jerryjappinen/jam/README.md

 # Jam: JavaScript-based language for markup

+**NOTE:** This repo doesn't currently have anything that actually works.

 I can't belive this hasn't been done before.
 Here you go then.

 Jam, short for **Ja**vaScript **markup**, is a JS-like language that compiles into standards-compliant HTML.
 It is primarily targeted towards web application development, but can be used in any context where preprocessing HTML seems like a good idea.